Kacper-Biegajlo/Backend-Automation-with-Python/README.md

 # Backend-Automation-with-Python

 This repo showcases:
-- Json Parsers with Python modules
+- JSON Parsers with Python modules
 - Reading and Writing to Json files with Python
-- API Automation using requests Librady
+- API Automation using requests Library
 - Crud operation automation
 - Parsing API responses with Python utilities
 - Database interactions with Python SQL Connector
 - BDD Automation Framework development from Scratch
 - Reading multiple result sets of database tables from Python
-- Integrating Database readers with API calls to build payload
+- Integrating Database readers with API calls to build a payload
 - CSV Parser with Python modules
-- Reading and Writting to CSV files with Python
+- Reading and Writing to CSV files with Python
 - Interacting with AWS Linux Servers
 - Establishing SSH connection to Linux using Python Paramiko
 - Sending the commands and executing the jobs in Server through Python